EHS4020 – Introduction to Environmental Humanities

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

-Autumn 2021: The teaching will follow the guidelines for preventing the spread of Covid-19.
-A detailed plan for the semester will show which activities will be digital, and this will be updated by the beginning of August.
+Autumn 2022: A detailed plan for the semester will show which activities will be offered in hybrid or digital form; this will be updated by the beginning of August.

 - At least 80 percent attendance with active participation in class, preparatory readings, and discussions.